See ALL my book recommendations for 10 year olds here.

 Smile by Raina Telgemeier

 REALISTIC / GRAPHIC NOVEL

-Raina shares her growing up stories with humor and amazing art in these three popular books.
+Raina shares her growing up stories with humor and amazing art in the books: Smile, Sisters, and Drama.
 My 10-year-old daughter read Sisters four times the first week she owned it – they’re excellent books and quite addictive.
 Boxed set here.

 Escape from Mr. Lemoncello’s Library by Chris Grabenstein ADVENTURE